Cena-Studio/openai-spring-boot-starter/README.md

 chatCompletionOne.switchVersion(latestVersion);
 ```
 **ATTENTION** When rolling back to an early version, the child branches will be discarded to keep the context safe.
 Developers should be careful when switch to a version that is not the latest version of a branch.
+## 4 Edit
-## 4 Moderation
+## 5 Moderation
-Moderation is a small but important API to classify if the input texts are violative.
+Moderation might be an important API to classify if the input texts are violative.

 The following are the example implementation for making a request:
 ```java